 At the Copacabana (230 Adelaide Street West), hungry patrons can get their fill of Brazilian-style steak, ribs, lamb and a host of other meat-lovers’ fare while immersed in the sights and sounds of Rio.
 For a fixed price, this trendy 320-seat rodizio (all-you-can-eat Brazilian resto) serves up an unlimited selection of skewered meat carved and served by skilled waiters, right at your table.

-If you’re in the mood for Mexican, El Catrin (18 Tank House Lane) delivers – this tapas restaurant in the Distillery District offers up both modern and traditional Mexican food, and does it in style.
+If you’re in the mood for Mexican, El Catrin (18 Tank House Lane) delivers.
+This stylish restaurant in the Distillery District offers up both modern and traditional Mexican food, and does it with flare.
 Savour a Sierra Ceviche, then share a Cubeta de Camarones while taking in the stunning Mexican décor (including intricate folk art chandeliers and a stunning Oscar Flores mural) and soaking in the oh-so-trendy ambience.

 For a taste of authentic Spanish fare Tapas at Embrujo (97 Danforth Avenue) offers a range of small dishes that defines this special style of Spanish food presentation.
-Among the tasty dishes are such classics as duck confit, tortilla de patatas, Gambas al ajillo and paella, plus an extensive Spanish wine list.
+Among the tasty tapas are such classics as tortilla de patatas, Gambas al ajillo and paella, plus an extensive Spanish wine list.
 Thursday through Sunday, diners’ experience is enhanced by the accompaniment of colourful Spanish flamenco dancers.
-On weekends, Tapas at Embrujo hosts two dinner sittings nightly in the company of these passionate entertainers.

-If you’ve got salsa fever and one night of dancing won’t do the trick, then strut over to St. Clair Avenue West for the Salsa on St. Clair street festival.
-For two sunny summer days, the streets of Mid-Town T.O. are transformed into the country’s hottest salsa party, featuring a series of Latin dance and art exhibitions and – of course – food!
+If you’ve got salsa fever and one night of dancing won’t do the trick, then strut over to St. Clair Avenue West for the Salsa in Toronto street festival.
+For two sunny summer days, the streets of midtown T.O. are transformed into the country’s hottest salsa party, featuring a series of Latin dance and art exhibitions and – of course – food!